amilinovic/hawaii/README.md

 Google API console > Credentials > Create credentials >
 Service account key > Choose JSON (default) > Create.
 ```
-Save the generated file to the application's `src/main/resources` folder and rename it
+Save the generated file to the applications `src/main/resources` folder and rename it
 to `service_account.json`.

 - Create `application.properties` in reference to `application.properties.example`.
 Setup configurations based on